felix-hilden/sphinx-codeautolink/docs/src/index.rst

        print(knight.taunt())
        knight.scratch()

-A directive to create a table of references from code examples to a single definition is also provided and integrated to autodoc by default.
+A directive to create a table of references from code examples to a single definition is also provided, which can also be integrated with autodoc entries.
 For example, :code:`.. autolink-examples:: lib.Knight` produces:

 .. autolink-examples:: lib.Knight